Loading...

 Both countries offer comparable safety for expats.
 As with any relocation, safety varies by city and neighborhood, so research specific areas within each country for the most accurate picture.

 Healthcare quality is a critical factor for anyone relocating long-term.
-Canada has a healthcare index of 81/100 (strong), compared to Portugal's 81/100 (strong).
+Canada has a healthcare index of 90/100 (excellent), compared to Portugal's 92/100 (excellent).
 Both countries score nearly identically on healthcare.

 Canada: A decentralized, publicly funded system (Medicare).
 Private insurance exists mostly for supplementary coverage (dental, vision, prescription drugs).
 Portugal: The public SNS system is deeply strained, so most expats utilize the highly affordable, English-speaking private network (CUF, Hospital da Luz) costing around €50-100/month.

 Infrastructure also plays a role in daily quality of life.
-Canada (84/100, world-class) leads Portugal (78/100, well-developed) in this category, which covers internet speed, public transit, and digital readiness.
+Canada (95/100, world-class) leads Portugal (89/100, world-class) in this category, which reflects internet penetration and fixed-broadband access (digital infrastructure).

 Climate can make or break a relocation decision.
 Canada scores 59/100 (moderate) while Portugal scores 83/100 (highly favorable).